SimoneDeBonis/SimoneDeBonis.github.io/_posts/2023-02-02-Class_Imbalance.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: classimbalance
-title: "How to fight imbalance: SMOTE vs ROSE, an empirical comparison"
+title: "How to balance your data: SMOTE vs ROSE, an empirical comparison"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Simone
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible
 tags: [jekyll, new feature]
 # thumbnail image for post
-img: ":mock1.jpg"
+img: ":balance.jpg"
 # disable comments on this page
 #comments_disable: true